Tanya0xCyber/Skill_Horizon_Internship/Subdomains_Enumeration/Target1/test.php.md

 ## 2. Assetfinder

 **Purpose:**
-Assetfinder finds **additional subdomains** using different sources than Subfinder.
-Think of it as another detective with a different notebook, adding more addresses that might be missed.
+Finds more subdomains using different sources for better coverage.

 **Command Used:**